JohnMurray/johnmurray_io_old/blogs/2014/04/15/Starting-a-Scala-Project.md

   <dt>Revolver</dt>
   <dd>
-    Even though we added the `sbt-revolver` plugin to our `plugins.sbt` file earlier we still need to add the settings to our build to fully install it.
+    Even though we added the <code>sbt-revolver</code> plugin to our
+    <code>plugins.sbt</code> file earlier we still need to add the settings to
+    our build to fully install it.
   </dd>
 </dl>